asceide/linux-configs/linux-initial-setup/zsh/README.rst

 .. role:: sh(code)
 	:language: console

-1. Check to see if the distro supports zsh by :sh:`cat /etc/shells` .
+1. Check to see if the distro supports zsh by :sh:`sudo cat /etc/shells` .
 If it does, ``bin/zsh`` should be listed.
 2. Install zsh via package manager.
 For example, openSUSE would use :sh:`sudo zypper in zsh` .
 3. Follow the wizard.
 4. Once finished, change the default shell to zsh via :sh:`chsh -s /bin/zsh` .
 Restart terminal/computer and confirm that it has changed with :sh:`echo $SHELL`